Silent369/NoMansSky/README.md

-# No Man's Sky Mod Collection
+# No Man's Sky Mod Collection - Updated for 5.27

 ### These are the current published and unpublished mods created for No Man's Sky.